 We welcome queries, pitches, and completed interviews with fiction or creative nonfiction writers.
 We will want to know if the interview is already approved as well as which elements of craft will be explored.
 We often schedule interviews well in advance—please contact us as soon as possible with your proposed interview.

 We no longer allow multiple submissions—please send only one piece per genre at a time.
 If your craft/critical submission is declined, you may submit again to the genre immediately.
-Overall, you may have one piece of fiction (either short or flash), one piece of creative nonfiction (either flash or creative essay), and one craft piece under consideration at one time.
+Overall, you may have one piece of fiction (either short or flash), one piece of creative nonfiction (either longform or flash), and one craft piece under consideration at one time.

 Details: